 Residency Exhibition

-With the generous support of Chris Cozier and the rest of the Alice Yard team, I was invited to take over the entire space including the ground floor gallery, upper studio space and courtyard screening area.
+With the generous support of Chris Cozier Chris Cozier and the whole team at Alice Yard, I was invited to take over the entire space including the ground floor gallery, upper studio space and courtyard screening area.
 Journeying through and into the research and public interventions I had conducted mainly across Dominica.

 Handwritten quotes, painted questions and statements encourage a dialogue between the pieces, while offering insight into my research and creative process.